-For approximately half of the time, the students will be following the Cambridge IGCSE Global Perspectives curriculum, with the expectation that the students enter this as an IGCSE qualification at the end of Y11 if their coursework is of an acceptable standard.
-Students research a range of global issues of their own choice, explored from a personal, national and global perspective (cross-cultural).
+For approximately half of the time, the students will be following the Cambridge IGCSE Global Perspectives curriculum, with the expectation that the students enter this as an IGCSE qualification at the end of Year 11 if their coursework is of an acceptable standard.
+Students research a range of global issues of their own choice, explored from a personal, national and global perspective.
 Tertiary institutions, Employment Recruitment agencies and employers are looking for people who have developed critical thinking skills and reasoning, who are self-motivated, can work independently and as a team, can problem solve, develop empathy, and have excellent time management and communication skills.
+Global Perspectives develops these skills.

-The other half of the course will be taught in a modular style and includes units such as Cyber-Citizenship, Health and Well-Being, Self-Awareness, Career Education, Sustainability, Cultural Awareness and Stereotypes.
+The other half of the course will be taught in a modular style and includes units such as Cyber-Citizenship, Health and Well-Being, Self-Awareness, Career Education, Sustainability, Cultural Awareness and Stereotypes, Human Rights, Law and Government.